 It can be tough to find time to sit down and read a book when you’re a student, especially when you’re trying to stay on top of all your reading assignments.

 This is where Audible can help.
 It gives you access to professionally recorded audiobooks on pretty much any subject you can imagine.
 You can listen to them while you’re at the gym, walking to class, or commuting to campus.

-As a College Info Geek reader, you can get two Audible books free when you sign up below.
-After that, the service is $14.99/month.
+As a College Info Geek reader, you can get a free audiobook when you sign up below.
+After that, the service is $14.95/month.
 If you’re trying to find ways to read more books, then Audible is a good place to start.

-If you’re looking for books to start with, check out our list of Essential Books for Students.
+If you’re looking for books to start with, check out our list of the best audiobooks.

 How to get the discount: Sign up for Audible here.

-Back when I was in college (and people had to make do with iPhone 6’s and 7’s), students could get Spotify Premium at half price.
+Back when I was in college (when we had to make do with iPhone 6’s and 7’s), students could get Spotify Premium at half price.

 How to get the discount: Enter your .edu email address when you sign up.

 So maybe you don’t care about Hulu, and you really need to listen to Taylor Swift and Jay-Z. Totally understandable.
 If that’s the case, you can get Apple Music for just $4.99/month (instead of the regular $9.99).